 Not if you want reliable reproducible measurements.
-A lamp (of any type), will give irradiation that without filters, will not reproduce the sun spectrum.
-Additionally if you do not have a power supply that is stable you will have variations of irradiance intensity over time.
-If you need to conduct experiments that requires a light source that closely mimics the sun, you need to use a solar simulator.
+A lamp (of any type), will give irradiation that, without filters, will not reproduce the sun spectrum.
+Additionally, if you do not have a power supply that is stable you will have variations of irradiance intensity over time.
+If you need to conduct experiments that require a light source that closely mimics the sun, you need to use a solar simulator.

 It is a measure of the amount of light produced within specific wavelength bands compared to the standard spectra.

 It depends on the lighting technology.
 Under the Class AAA designation, ultraviolet light between 300 nm and 400 nm is not specified.
 For Xenon bulbs there will be a small amount of UV, where as for LED solar simulators the UV can be omitted entirely.